byung-u/Crawl_and_Scrap/README.md

 License
 -------
-Find_the_treasure is licensed under the terms of the MIT License (see the file LICENSE).
+brute_web_crawler is licensed under the terms of the MIT License (see the file LICENSE).